 Recurvirostridae - Avocets, Stilts

-Most species are 12 to 18 inches tall.
-They have very long legs, long necks, and long, pointed bills.
-Avocets’ bills curve up at the end.
-Stilts have straight bills.
+Most avocets and stilts are about 12–18 inches (30.5–45.7 cm) tall.
+They have very long legs, long necks, and long, slender bills.
+Avocets have bills that curve upward at the tip, while stilts have straight bills.

 Did You Know?